guard/listen/README.md

 listener.stop    # stop both listening to changes and processing them
 ```

-  Note: While paused, Listen keeps on collecting changes in the background - to clear them, call "stop"
+  Note: While paused, `listen` keeps on collecting changes in the background - to clear them, call `stop`.

-  Note: You should keep track of all started listeners and stop them properly on finish.
+  Note: You should keep track of all started listeners and `stop` them properly on finish.

 ### Ignore / ignore!

-Listen ignores some directories and extensions by default (See DEFAULT_IGNORED_DIRECTORIES and DEFAULT_IGNORED_EXTENSIONS in Listen::Silencer), you can add ignoring patterns with the `ignore` option/method or overwrite default with `ignore!` option/method.
+`Listen` ignores some directories and extensions by default (See DEFAULT_IGNORED_DIRECTORIES and DEFAULT_IGNORED_EXTENSIONS in Listen::Silencer).
+You can add ignoring patterns with the `ignore` option/method or overwrite default with `ignore!` option/method.

 ``` ruby
 listener = Listen.to('dir/path/to/listen', ignore: /\.txt/) { |modified, added, removed| # ... }